 Free Kindle ebooks sell ebooks in the end through a complex algorithm that Amazon uses to calculate an individual ebook’s sales rank.
 In simple terms, each free ebook that is downloaded counts towards the ebook’s sales ranking.

 Amazon does not give precise details on their Free book promotions page, apart from this broad explanation.

 Your book will drop in sales rank in the paid list from the time your free promotion begins to the time it ends.
 However, since sales rank takes previous sales into account as well as recent sales, your previous paid rank will influence your new rank when your book enters the paid categories again.”

 A short history of Kindle free ebooks

 This was changed quite quickly, however, and over time, the value of a free ebook against a real sale dropped to 50% and then later to 10%.

 “In the Kindle Store, the Best Sellers Rank is divided into Free and Paid lists.
 If you enrol in KDP Select, your book will have a ranking in the Free list during its free promotional period.

 With so little hard information to go on, understanding how Kindle free ebooks sell ebooks is difficult to calculate.

-Of course, I can only use Kindle free ebook promotion when my ebooks are enrolled in KDP Select.
+Of course, I can only use Kindle free ebook promotion if I have my book listed in KDP Select.
 In the graph below, it is very clear that I enrolled in KDP Select in May, and exited in early late October.

-While it certainly is not hard data that can prove conclusively whether free ebooks sell ebooks, all I can say is that from my own experience, they do.
+While it certainly is not hard data that can prove conclusively whether free Kindle books help sell ebooks, all I can say is that from my own experience, they do.